secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - General Requirements:
   - Interoperability with other standards/formats (e.g. {{-COSE}})
   - The Secure Crypto Config should cover most common cryptography primitives and their currently broadly available and secure algorithms.
   - *Threat Model* / adversary powers: What kind of attacker should the secure crypto config protect against?
 (Almighty?
-Gouvernment?
+Government?
 Company?).
 Presumably  different group of attackers.
   - The Secure Crypto Config should prevent non-experts to configure cryptography primitives in an insecure way.
-  - The Secure Crypto Config should not prevent experts from using or changing all parameters of cryptogaphy primitives provided by a cryptography library/API.
+  - The Secure Crypto Config should not prevent experts from using or changing all parameters of cryptography primitives provided by a cryptography library/API.

 ## Assumptions